-What’s it: Sovereign debt is debt issued or guaranteed by the government of a country.
-In other words, these are debt securities issued by the national government.
+What’s it?
+Sovereign debt is debt issued or guaranteed by a country’s government.
+In other words, it is debt securities issued by the national government.
 This is different from municipal debt, where the issuer is the local government.

-Like other types of debt securities, the debt securities’ risk level is reflected in the interest rate (coupon) offered.
+Like other types of debt securities, the risk level of debt securities is reflected in the interest rate (coupon) offered.
 The higher the risk, the higher the coupon offered.

 Traditionally, government debt has been considered low risk.
 This is because the government is believed to have various means of ensuring that they do not fail to fulfill their obligations.
 In extreme cases, the government may force citizens and businesses, using military force, to pay high taxes.